 If you do owe the money - pay the judgment

 You’ll have to pay the person or business you owe the money to, or their solicitor.
 The name and address will be on the judgment form.
-Don’t pay the court.
+Do not pay the court.

 Make sure you can prove you’ve paid.
 Send a cheque or postal order by post, or make a bank transfer.
-Don’t send cash through the post.
+Do not send cash through the post.

 Keep a record of your payments and make sure you pay in time.